Butterfly effect: Illustrations

+An animation of the Lorenz attractor shows the continuous evolution.

 Theory and mathematical definition

 A plot of Lorenz' strange attractor for values ρ=28, σ = 10, β = 8/3.
 The butterfly effect or sensitive dependence on initial conditions is the property of a dynamical system that, starting from any of various arbitrarily close alternative initial conditions on the attractor, the iterated points will become arbitrarily spread out from each other.

 Recurrence, the approximate return of a system toward its initial conditions, together with sensitive dependence on initial conditions, are the two main ingredients for chaotic motion.
 They have the practical consequence of making complex systems, such as the weather, difficult to predict past a certain time range (approximately a week in the case of weather) since it is impossible to measure the starting atmospheric conditions completely accurately.

 A dynamical system displays sensitive dependence on initial conditions if points arbitrarily close together separate over time at an exponential rate.
 The definition is not topological, but essentially metrical.
 Lorenz defined sensitive dependence as follows:

 The property characterizing an orbit (i.e., a solution) if most other orbits that pass close to it at some point do not remain close to it as time advances.